MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 -  Using the New-NAVTableConnection cmdlet provides a more static and global way of registering a table connection.
 The registered table connection is stored to the application database, which makes it always available for all client sessions.

 #### Using the REGISTERTABLECONNECTION function
-You can call the EGISTERTABLECONNECTION function from anywhere in your application, depending on what you want to achieve.
-For example, this could be when the company is initialized, as in the example that follows, or from the page that uses the external table.
+The REGISTERTABLECONNECTION function can be called from from anywhere in your application code.
+Where you place the call depends on what you want to achieve.
+For example, you might wanto to register the connection the company is initialized, as in the example that follows, or when the page that uses the external table opens.

 The REGISTERTABLECONNECTION function has the following syntax:

 ```
 REGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, <Name>, <ConnectionString>)